robin-raymond/zax.io/custom-allocators.md

     // disambiguate polymorphic functions.
     allocate override := {
         // access variable named `properties` to determine what allocation
-        // operations to perform and return a `void*` to the allocated memory }
+        // operations to perform and return a `Unknown*` to the allocated memory }

     deallocate override := {